MoneroOcean/meta-miner/README.md

         --help (-help,-h,-?):           Prints this help text
 ```

+## General configuration guidelines

+* Configure your miners to connect to the single localhost:3333 pool.

+* For best results separate xmr-stak CPU and GPU miners (by using –noCPU, --noAMD, --noNVIDIA options).

+* If you have several miners on one host use mm.js --port option to assign them to different ports.

+* Additional mm.js pools will be used as backup pool.

+* To rerun benchmark for specific algorithm class use --perf_<algo_class>=0 option.

-# Usage example with xmrig on Ubuntu 16.04
+## Usage example with xmrig on Ubuntu 16.04

 * Get xmrig: